kuhumcst/glossematics/README.md

 shadow-cljs release app
 ```

-... and making sure that `dk.cst.glossematics.index` is reloaded in the REPL.
+... and making sure that `dk.cst.glossematics.backend.index` is reloaded in the REPL.